gothinkster/realworld-starter-kit/backend/README.md

 ## Architecture

-Code files, not classes like Java (take advantage of Kotlin language)
+The code has multiple classes per file, not like Java to take advantage of Kotlin language and keep things short.

-`routes` are controllers, called that way because another kind of controllers (ie: commands for CLI) could exist (in this case a package called `commands` would be created).
+`routes` package holds the controllers, called that way because another kind of controllers (ie: commands for CLI) could exist (in this case a package called `commands` would be created).

+The `messages` package contains the request/responses sent to controllers.
+It is left aside as it would be eventually shared with the front-end.

-Messages (request/responses) common to different routers are held in `Routes.kt`.
+Common handling logic (as error processing) is held in `Routes.kt`.

-Three layers:
+The service has three layers:

 * Routes: HTTP layer (controllers) and messages (requests/responses)
   1. Gets data and parameters